Teyras/MT/text/chapters/000_introduction.md

 compiling submitted source code and checking the basic functionality on example inputs and outputs.

-This thesis aims to find out if it is viable to design a system for programming assignment evaluation that is flexible enough to work efficiently both on physical, multiprocessor servers and on virtual machines provided by a cloud platform.
-If it was, it could lead to the creation of a community-driven programmer training platform, thus making education in programming available to the whole world.
-Also, universities could deploy instances of the system on premise, using their own hardware and possibly customizing it.
+This thesis aims to design a system for programming assignment evaluation that is flexible enough to work efficiently both on physical, multiprocessor servers and on virtual machines provided by a cloud platform.
+Such system could be used to create a community-driven programmer training platform, thus making education in programming available to the whole world.
+Additionally, universities could deploy instances of the system on premise, using their own hardware and possibly customizing it.

 We assess the viability of such deployments in the context of ReCodEx -- a system for evaluation of programming assignments developed at the department of the supervisor.
 There are multiple properties inherent to the problem of automated assignment evaluation that complicate efficiently scaling the system.
-For example, many assignments rely on time measurements being as stable as possible -- without that, it is impossible to reliably test if an algorithm is implemented efficiently.
-Also, it is necessary to isolate the submitted programs to prevent malicious or ill-designed code from bringing the system down.
+For example, many assignments rely on time measurements being stable to a reasonable degree -- without that, it is impossible to reliably test if an algorithm is implemented efficiently.
+Furthermore, it is necessary to isolate the submitted programs to prevent malicious or ill-designed code from bringing the system down.
 Various ways of doing this could also impact the results of our measurements.

 We examine the possibilities of exploiting both multiprocessor systems and virtual machines created on demand for evaluation of student submissions.
 The